-I’ve bought some bad products or paid for some bad service before.
-Once you pay by cash, it’s harder to get your money back.
-But if I pay with a credit card is fraud protection.
+I've bought some bad products or paid for some bad service before.
+Once you pay by cash, it's harder to get your money back.
+The huge benefit of using a credit card is fraud protection.
 You can get your money back while they investigate.
 And this in turn helps prevent that same scammer from victimizing others.

 How much would you be willing to pay to have someone fight to get your money back?
-I’m always going to be appreciative of a large financial institution for crediting me back $2,000 after my kidnapping in Beijing.
-If I was just carrying around $2,000 and had it stolen, I’d be SOL.
+I'm forever appreciative of a large financial institution for crediting me back $2,000 after my kidnapping in Beijing.
+If I was just carrying around $2,000 and had it stolen, I'd be SOL.

 Evaluate The Reputation Of The Vendor

-One of the things I love about the internet is the ability to review a vendor based on honest feedback from customers.
+One of the things I love about the internet is the ability to review a vendor based on honest customer feedback.
 If the vendor averages 4-5 stars on Yelp, with over 100 reviews, chances are high they are good.